witiz/markupy/docs/advanced.md

     - returning `None` tells `markupy` to continue processing other registered handlers before persisting.
 Handlers are processed in the reverse order of registration (most recent first).
     - returning an instance of `Attribute` instructs `markupy` to stop processing handlers and persist immediately the returned instance.

 Now that our handler is defined, we need to register it.
-This can be done in 2 ways:
+This can be done in 2 different ways:

 ```python title="Usage of attribute_handlers.register() method"
 from markupy import attribute_handlers